isomerpages/moe-holyinnocentshigh/_about/Departments/Science.md

 This is an initiative by MOE which aims to provide students a unique opportunity to develop their problem-solving and critical thinking skills.
-Students learn to be empathetic changemakers by identifying problems in their everyday lives, applying different brainstorming tools, and creating prototypes to solve these problems.
+Students learn to be empathetic changemakers by identifying problems in their everyday lives, applying different brainstorming tools, and creating prototypes to solve these problems.<br>

 6 teams have been selected for external mentorship:<br>
 |**Project** | **Students** |